Russwater RPG Ruleset

 Other Common Styles of Checks and Challenges

-Rolling dice gives us an understanding of how random factors from things outside the players control and the PCs performance in the moment affect success in challenges players are trying to complete.
+Rolling dice gives us an understanding of how random factors outside the players control and the PCs performance in the moment are affecting success in challenges players are trying to complete.

 The player rolls dice, and the GM helps narrate the outcome.